tpetricek/tomasp.net/source/blog/2019/cities-and-programming.md

   that research on programming could adopt to gain new insights into systems, programming and its problems.

-- Second, there are a number of more concrete links that are worth exploring.
+- Second, there are a number of more concrete ideas in architecture and urban planning that might directly apply to software.
 For example, can programmers learn how to deal with complexity of software by looking at how urban planners deal with the complexity of cities?
 Or, can we learn about software maintenance by looking at how buildings evolve in time?

 The nature of problems that programmers face are often more similar to the problems that architects and urban planners have to deal with than, say, the problems that scientists, engineers